Regular Separability of One Counter Automata: upper bound

 where $\alpha_i, \beta_i \in T^*$.
 The sequences $\beta_1, \ldots, \beta_k$ are called \emph{loops} of $E$.
 By \emph{length} of $E$ we mean the sum of lengths of all $\alpha_i$ and $\beta_i$.
 Let $\reach_E$ (the reachability set via $E$) contain all pairs $(n, m)\in\N^2$ such that $((q_0, p_0), 0, 0) \trans{} ((q, p), n, m)$ in $\constrvass{\V}{\N, \N}$ via a sequence of transitions that belongs to $E$.

-Here is Thm.~1 in~\cite{DBLP:conf/lics/BlondinFGHM15}, translated to our terminology: \begin{lemma}[\cite{DBLP:conf/lics/BlondinFGHM15}] There are computable bounds $N_1$, $N_2$, where $N_1$ is exponential and $N_2$ is polynomial in the size of $\V$, such that $\pref_q^p$ is the union of sets $\reach_E$, for linear path schemes $E$ of length at most $N_1$, with at most $N_2$ loops. \end{lemma}
+Here is Thm.~1 in~\cite{DBLP:conf/lics/BlondinFGHM15}, translated to our terminology: \begin{lemmaC}[\cite{DBLP:conf/lics/BlondinFGHM15}] There are computable bounds $N_1$, $N_2$, where $N_1$ is exponential and $N_2$ is polynomial in the size of $\V$, such that $\pref_q^p$ is the union of sets $\reach_E$, for linear path schemes $E$ of length at most $N_1$, with at most $N_2$ loops. \end{lemmaC}